src-dbgr/personal-website/README.md

    npm install -g gatsby-cli
    ```

-2. Remove the following block from gatsby-config.js - otherwise it will fail to run since it is looking for the data resources, consider replacing it with your custom data if you want to use this code base
+2. Remove the following block from gatsby-config.js - otherwise, it will fail to run since it is looking for the data resources, consider replacing it with your custom data if you want to use this codebase

    ```sh
    {